 I sweetened my syrup with honey, but you could use organic sugar or evaporated cane juice as well.
 Use a mild flavored honey since the flavor will come through strongly in the reduced syrup: if you don’t like the taste of the honey on its own, you probably won’t like the final product.

 I canned the syrup in these adorable little 1.5oz jars, which each hold about 3 tablespoons of syrup.
-I figure if I start sniffling or showing signs of a cold, one jar should be enough to kick it to the curb.

-If you’d like to freeze your syrup, I recommend dividing the syrup into ice cube trays that hold approximately 1 tablespoon per cube, which will let you easily thaw out one dose at a time.
+If you’d like to freeze your syrup, I recommend dividing the syrup into ice cube trays that hold approximately 1 tablespoon per cube, which will let you easily thaw out one serving at a time.
 Once frozen, you can transfer the cubes to an air-tight container or bag and they’ll keep for up to 6 months.

 While I used frozen elderberries here (and if you search around, you can find sources for frozen berries online), you can also use dried elderberries… simply use 1/2 pound of dried berries per pound of fresh berries called for in the recipe.
 Elderberry juice is another alternative, simply measure out the quantity called for in the recipe and reduce with the honey and lemon juice to make a thick syrup (and you get to skip the tedious process of straining out the pulp).